ivan7237d/pipe-function/README.md

 };
 ```

-In the code above, TypeScript succesfully infers the types, and as we get to a point where we need to type 'a', 'b', or 'c', IntelliSense shows correct suggestions.
+In the code above, TypeScript successfully infers the types, and as we get to a point where we need to type 'a', 'b', or 'c', IntelliSense shows correct suggestions.

 When binding a checkbox, use [`bindingPropsCheckbox`](https://github.com/obvibase/utils/blob/master/src/lib/react/bindingPropsCheckbox.ts) instead of `bindingProps` so that `checked` prop would be used instead of `value`.